ispras/dedoc/docs/source/dedoc_api_usage/api.rst

         * **false** -- use the textual layer classifier to detect textual layer and prove its correctness.

     * - need_gost_frame_analysis
-      - True, False
+      - true, false
-      - False
+      - false
-      - This option is used to enable GOST(Russian government standard) frame recognition for PDF documents or images.
+      - This option is used to enable GOST (Russian government standard) frame recognition for PDF documents or images.
-        The GOST frame recognizer is used in :meth:`dedoc.readers.PdfBaseReader.read`.
-Its main function is to recognize and ignore the GOST frame on the document.
-It allows :class:`dedoc.readers.PdfImageReader` to properly process the content of the document containing GOST frame.
-Currently works only when ``pdf_with_text_layer="false"``.
+        The GOST frame recognizer is used recognize and ignore GOST frame on images and PDF documents without correct textual layer.

     * - language
       - rus, eng, rus+eng, fra, spa